-The Ecological Studies program provides you with a well-rounded scientific framework in which to solve environmental problems in a hands-on, experiential learning environment.
+The Ecological Studies program provides you with a well-rounded scientific framework to solve environmental problems in a hands-on, experiential learning environment.

-From microbes to ecosystems, students acquire and practice the fundamental skills required to solve problems both local and global.
+From microbes to ecosystems, students acquire and practice the fundamental skills required to solve problems, both local and global.
 The multidisciplinary aspect of the Natural Sciences Department enables students to explore the connections of ecology to other areas of natural science.
-While the interdisciplinary aspect of the major allows students to connect with fields outside of the sciences.
+The interdisciplinary aspect of the major allows students to connect with fields outside of the sciences.

 Highlights of the Ecological Studies Program